ayusaini212/business-analytics-excel-projects/README.md

 This repository contains two business analytics projects I built while learning Excel and business analytics with a focus on operations and supply chain roles.

-second project is built in power bi which is a retail sales transaction data - where i use powwer query, DAX formulas and suggested requirements agains business purposes and write meanigful insights. one projects is built entirely in Excel — from raw data to pivot tables to interactive dashboards with real business insights.
+second project is built in power bi which is a retail sales transaction data - where i use powwer query, DAX formulas and suggested requirements agains business purposes and write meanigful insights.

+first projects is built entirely in Excel — from raw data to pivot tables to interactive dashboards with real business insights.
 No fancy tools, just structured thinking and clean execution.

 ---